11 The basics of Git and GitHub

 So to make sure we’re all on the same page, we’ll briefly describe what file paths are, and why they’re important to know about.

 In simple terms, a path is the location of a file or folder in a filesystem.
-The end of a path is either a folder or a file and indicated by either a /
+The end of a path is either a folder or a file and indicated by either a / or an extension like .txt or .docx.
+All items in the path before the last item are folders.
+For example:

 When you make files for work, it’s best to organise files and folders based on the project you are working on, so that things are easy to find and kept together.
 This is especially important when using tools like Git and GitHub.
 That’s because tools like Git and GitHub work within a specific folder and treat that specific folder as a Git repository.
 Then, all files within that repository (folder) are relative to one another.
 This “relativeness” is also shown by two “special characters”: